How to Make Pesto Sauce

 How to Make Pesto without a Food Processor

-Here's how to make pesto at home even if you don't have a food processor or blender: Use a mortar and pestle.
+Here's how to make pesto at home even if you don't have a food processor or blender: Use a mortar and pestle (you can find them for under $10).
 In fact, that's how to make true traditional pesto -- after all, folks were making pesto for centuries before the electric food processor.

 Why make pesto with a mortar and pestle?
 Chef John explains: "The intensity of the flavors is beyond compare.
 Hand making the pesto develops an addictive spiciness.
 You can taste each ingredient, and yet when smashed together, new and wonderful flavors are released."

 How to Store Pesto

 - Store pesto in jars or airtight container in the refrigerator for about a week.
 Another way to store pesto is in the freezer (for about 6 months).